 Should you repay more than the minimum repayment?

-If you can, it’s best to repay as much of the amount owing as possible as this will minimise the amount of interest you’re charged and help you clear the balance sooner.
+If you can, it’s best to repay as much of the amount owing as possible.
+This will minimise the amount of interest you’re charged, and help you clear the balance sooner.

-However, if you have had a cash advance during the statement period you are likely to still be charged interest on the cash withdrawn in addition to the cash advance fee.
+Note that if you've made a cash advance transaction during the statement period, you're likely to still be charged interest on the cash withdrawn, in addition to the cash advance fee.
 Cash advances are blocked on certain types of credit cards.

 How to add to your repayments